AngularJS - Communicating Between Controllers - Part 4

 AngularJS - Communicating Between Controllers - Part 3

 Another, often overlooked mechanism, is the URL.

 I'm going to assume you already understand the concept of URL routing in an client side application.
-If you don't, I suggest you do some precursor research on the web . . .
+If you don't, I suggest you do some precursor . . .

 AngularJS - Communicating Between Controllers - Part 2

 In the last post, we discussed communicating between controllers using a controller's scope.
 This mechanism, however, is limited only to parent-child relationships between controllers (i.e. one controller is nested within another).

 A more general way of communicating between controllers is to use Angular's

 AngularJS - Communicating Between Controllers - Part 1

 I've been teaching AngularJS to a couple of friends lately and they almost universally ask the same question: